 Nerine swam forward.
 “Might as well find out.”

 Océane caught up as Nerine activated her danger app should anything unfortunate happen.
 The app would send all relevant data, including location and media, to a user-determined list of contacts.
 Nerine used it almost every time she did an interview.
-The app has never saved her, but she found reassuring to have active.
+The app has never saved her, but she found it reassuring to have it active.

 Upon entering the cave, lines of electric neon yellow lights guided them through.
 The straight forward tunnel was unnatural in design with spiraling characteristics indicating the work from a drill machine twice their size.
 They didn’t travel far before they entered a vast, brightly lit room with metallic blue walls.

 Down below in the room, they discovered piles upon piles of flayed merpeople corpses mixed with scrap metal.
 Océane covered her mouth while Nerine used her networker to take pictures of the bodies.